Thick Soergel calculus in type A: Thick calculus

 When calculating these graded dimensions, just remember that $\epsilon(b_J)=v^{d_J}$, $b_J^2 = \qJ b_J$, and $b_J b_i = \qtwo b_J$ when $i \in J$.
 For instance, $\END(B_J)$ has graded dimension $v^{d_J} \qJ$, so it has a 1-dimensional space of degree $0$ morphisms, generated by the identity map.

 \begin{defn} The \emph{thick cup} and \emph{thick cap} express the biadjointness of $J$ with itself. \end{defn}

-Thanks to the self-biadjointness of $B_i$, we know that $B_{\ii}$ is biadjoint to $B_{\omega(\ii)}$.
-For an arbitrary element $v \in S_n$ we do not know explicitly what $B_v$ is, but we do know that it often fails to be self-dual.
-For instance, when $v=s_is_j$ for $i,j$ adjacent, $B_v \cong B_i \ot B_j$, and therefore $B_v$ is biadjoint to $B_{v^{-1}}$ and not itself.
-However, for the longest element $w_J$ of a parabolic subgroup, the fact that $\omega(b_J)=b_J$ lifts to the fact that $B_J$ is actually self-dual.
-This should not be terribly surprising: for any reduced expression $\ii$ of $w_J$, $\omega(\ii)$ is also a reduced expression for $w_J$.
-This enables us to define the thick cups and caps easily as above.
-It is trivial to show the biadjointness relation (using the fact that $\phi_{x,y}$ upside-down is $\phi_{y,x}$).
+Thanks to the self-biadjointness of $B_i$, we know that $B_{\ii}$ is biadjoint to $B_{\omega(\ii)}$ (recall that $\omega$ reverses the order of a sequence).
+Consequently, $B_v$ is biadjoint to $B_{v^{-1}}$ for an arbitrary element $v \in W$.
+The longest element $w_J$ of a parabolic subgroup is an involution, so $B_J$ should be self-biadjoint.
+The thick cups and caps realize this biadjunction.
+Note that the thick cups and caps are well-defined because for any reduced expression $\xb$ of $w_J$, $\omega(\xb)$ is also a reduced expression for $w_J$.
+It is straightforward to check the biadjointness relation directly.

-\begin{defn} The \emph{thick dot} is obtained by choosing a reduced expression $x$ for $w_J$ and composing $B_J \to B_x \to B_{\emptyset}$, where the latter map consists of a dot on every strand. \end{defn}
+\begin{defn} The \emph{thick dot} is obtained by choosing a reduced expression $\xb$ for $w_J$ and composing $J \to \xb \to \emptyset$, where the latter map consists of a dot on every strand. \end{defn}

 This was the map called $\xi_J$ in Proposition \ref{zHomtoR}.
-From that proposition we have
+From that proposition we have:

 \begin{claim} The map above is nonzero, and independent of the choice of $x$, so it is well defined.
-It is the generator of $\Hom_{\mB}(B_J,B_{\emptyset})$. \end{claim}
+It is the generator of $\Hom_{\fooDC}(J,\emptyset)$ as an $R$-bimodule. \end{claim}

 The definition of an upside-down thick dot is the same, only flipped upside-down.
 The cyclicity of thick dots is quite clear.

 \begin{defn} The \emph{thick crossing} exists only when $J$ and $K$ are \emph{distant}, that is, every index inside them is distant.
 It agrees with the usual 4-valent crossing when $J=\{j\}$ and $K=\{k\}$. \end{defn}